Lorellana21/Bootcamp-exercises/Module-3-REACT/Lesson-3.05-Fetch-and-local-storage/5.3-exercise-3-Delete-tasks-from-the-ToDo-list/README.md

 ---

-# Adding new tasks to the ToDo list
+# Delete tasks to the ToDo list

 Suppose that the user wants to delete some of the tasks in the ToDo List.
 To do this we have to put a delete button (or icon) to the right of each task.